-In 1989, Wheaton became a member of the North Central Chapter of PVA in Sioux Falls, SD.
-In 1993, he became a member of the new Minnesota Chapter of PVA, where Wheaton was the chapter’s first director of sports and recreation, and also served as chapter treasurer.
-After moving to Golden, CO, Wheaton served on a regional basis as sports director, treasurer, hospital liaison, and executive director of the Mountain States Chapter of PVA.
+In 1989, Wheaton became a member of the North Central Chapter of PVA in Sioux Falls, South Dakota.
+In 1993, he became a member of the then-new Minnesota Chapter of PVA, where Wheaton was the chapter’s first director of sports and recreation and also served as chapter treasurer.
+After moving to Golden, Colorado, Wheaton served on a regional level as sports director, treasurer, hospital liaison and executive director of the Mountain States Chapter of PVA.
 He also served as first vice president of the United Veterans Committee of Colorado.

-For the last 22 years, Wheaton has served on PVA’s Executive Committee in various capacities, including as the organization’s senior vice president and parliamentarian.
-Having served alongside many dedicated leaders on the Executive Committee has made a profound effect on his life.
-Wheaton says “Journeying together to determine how we can best assist in enhancing the lives of our nation’s heroes has been extremely rewarding.”
+For the last 23 years, Wheaton has served on PVA’s Executive Committee in various capacities, including as the organization’s senior vice president and parliamentarian.
+Serving alongside many dedicated leaders on the Executive Committee has had a profound effect on his life.

-Annual Convention in May 2019, and began his new, one-year term on July 1, 2019.
-Being on PVA’s 2019-2020 Executive Committee, he wants people to know that “this is a significant time for us to continue to push forward and prove just how unstoppable we are.”
+“This is a significant time for us to continue to push forward and prove just how unstoppable we are,” Wheaton adds.

 In addition to his responsibilities at PVA, Wheaton has served on various national veterans and disability advisory committees, including the National Spinal Cord Injury Association.
-Whenever he has spare time, Wheaton enjoys doing puzzles since they are metaphor for facing life’s challenges and overcoming them.
+Whenever he has spare time, Wheaton enjoys doing puzzles, viewing them as a metaphor for facing life’s challenges and overcoming them.